willitscale/solidity-util/README.md

 ## lower(string) : string

-Converts a string to use lower alphabetic case
+Converts a string to use lower alphabetic case.

 ```
     function lower() {